A new direction

 - Evidence of limited, multifocal, or diffuse dysautonomia clinically and on objective autonomic function tests

-- Subacute onset of disorder with a preceding viral prodrome (fever, headache, lethargy, and myalgias) in a patient aged 20 to 60
+- Subacute onset of disorder with a preceding viral prodrome (fever, headache, lethargy, and myalgias) in patients ages 20 to 60

 - Risk factors for cancer (e.g., personal or family history or use of tobacco)